How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 That means a family of three flying economy could expect to pay roughly £1,500–£2,500 total, depending on timing and availability.

-Our hotels were:
+The hotels we chose were:

 • Maidens Hotel 2 nights – £320